bosp

 Kelley Jean White was born and raised in New Hampshire, has degrees from Dartmouth College and Harvard Medical School, and has been a pediatrician in inner-city Philadelphia for the past twenty-five years working with families challenged by poverty, substance abuse, and domestic violence.
 "I write to survive."

-Harry R. Wilkins was born in 1945 in the French/American garrison town of Kaiserslautern (in the former French Occupation Zone of Germany.)
+Harry R. Wilkins (1945-2020) was born in the French/American garrison town of Kaiserslautern (in the former French Occupation Zone of Germany.)
 He was always hanging around with American and especially French soldiers.
-Wrote newspaper articles and poetry in German and French and published from 1977 to 1981 in Bavaria the anarchist quarterly Conflict.
+He wrote newspaper articles and poetry in German and French and published from 1977 to 1981 in Bavaria the anarchist quarterly Conflict.
 Background journalist in Athens from 1984 to 1987.
-Harry has been living since 1991 in Geneva and continues to write his poetry directly into his familiar "GI-English" for many zines all over the world and several chapbooks, like The Hit Man (also in Arabic), Terre Promise, Zombies (bilingual), Pig's Hell, Un autre monde, Abyss (English/Greek) and the first three versions of Piss Talks (one of them in English/Korean).
+Harry lived since 1991 in Geneva and continued to write his poetry directly into his familiar "GI-English" for many zines all over the world and several chapbooks, like The Hit Man (also in Arabic), Terre Promise, Zombies (bilingual), Pig's Hell, Un autre monde, Abyss (English/Greek) and the first three versions of Piss Talks (one of them in English/Korean).
 In 1997, along with others, he founded the Docker Movement for free, non-adademic poetry accessible to everybody and was the editor of the Dockernet newsletter.

 A.D.
-Winans is a native San Francisco poet, writer and publisher.
-He is the author of 45 books and chapbooks of poetry and prose and his work has appeared in well over a thousand literary magazines and web sites.
+Winans is a native San Francisco poet and writer.
+He is the author of 60 books and chapbooks of poetry and prose and his work has appeared in well over a thousand literary magazines and anthologies.
+He edited and published Second Coming for 17 years.
+He worked for the San Francisco Arts Commission from 1975-80, during which time he produced the 1980 Poets and Music Festival, honoring the poet Josephine Miles and John Lee Hooker, the Blues legend.
 A poem of his was set to music and performed at Tully Hally, NYC.
-In 2006 he was awarded a PEN Josephine Miles Literary Award for his book This Land Is Not My Land, published by Presa Press, who also published a book of his Selected Poems in 2007.
+In 2006 he was awarded a PEN Josephine Miles award for excellence in literature, for his book This Land Is Not My Land, published by Presa Press, who also published a book of his Selected Poems in 2007.
+In 2012 His book, San Francisco Poems, was published by Little Red Tree Publishing.
+His first collection of short stories, In the Pink, will be published by Pedestrian Press in 2014.
+Also scheduled for publication in 2014 is a book of literary prose, Dead Lions, concerning his relationship with poets Bob Kaufman, Charles Bukowski, and Jack Micheline, and with writer and screenwriter Alvah Bessie.

 F.N.
 Wright (1940-2012) was born in Illinois but lived in California.
 He was a Vietnam veteran and had three novels published; one of which was translated and published in Germany.
 He also had two poetry chapbooks published that contain his artwork.
 His poetry and short stories have been published both online and in numerous anthologies.
-Bottle of Smoke published his last book in late 2011.
+Bottle of Smoke published his last book, The City of New Orleans in late 2011.
 He passed away in March 2012.

 TOP OF PAGE